hellenxu/iOS/README.md

 Advanced
 ****
+[20190712] reordering cells of collection view in editing mode.

 [20190711] enable collection view cell selection; handle collection view cell deletion.

 [20190703] collection view prefetching; (has one unfixed issue: size of no pic cell isn't the same as cells with pics)